 The first huts were of split tōtara or beech.
 Later, corrugated iron was used.
 Typically they were quite small – four to six bunks.
 Many were built by tramping clubs during the 1930s and 1940s.
-Still standing are many small huts built by the New Zealand Forest Service for deer culling operations in the 1950s and 1960s, often painted orange to show up in mist or twilight.
+Still standing are many small huts built by the New Zealand Forest Service for deer-culling operations in the 1950s and 1960s, often painted orange to show up in mist or at twilight.
 The majority, over 500, are still in use.
 Originally four- and six-bunk designs (with some two-bunk ‘bivvies’), many have since been upgraded.

 Packs evolved in the 1940s and 1950s from frameless sacks (nicknamed ‘kidney rotters’) to European-designed frame packs.
 New Zealanders started making A-frame and H-frame packs to suit local conditions in the 1960s.
 Packs such as the Mountain Mule, with an external lightweight metal frame, were an improvement but still relatively heavy.

 Macpac, a Christchurch company, developed the Torre Egger pack in the 1970s.
 Its innovative internal frame had aluminium rods sewn into the pack to keep it rigid.
 It also featured a new harness system in which the pack straps were padded.
 These features were soon copied by overseas manufacturers, and have become a standard design.
 Improved designs and lightweight materials have made pack-carrying more comfortable.